2025–26 UEFA Youth League league phase

-The 2025–26 UEFA Youth League UEFA Champions League Path (league phase) began on 16 September and will end on 10 December 2025.
-A total of 36 teams are competing in the group stage of the UEFA Champions League Path to decide 22 of the 36 places in the knockout phase of the 2025–26 UEFA Youth League.
+The 2025–26 UEFA Youth League UEFA Champions League Path (league phase) began on 16 September and ended on 10 December 2025.
+A total of 36 teams competed in the group stage of the UEFA Champions League Path to decide 22 of the 36 places in the knockout phase of the 2025–26 UEFA Youth League.

 Format

 Each team played six matches, three at home and three away, against six different opponents, with all 36 teams ranked in a single league table.
 The top 22 ranked teams qualified for the round of 32 of the knockout stage, where they were joined by ten winners of the Domestic Champions Path.
 Teams ranked from 23rd to 36th were eliminated from the competition.

 Tiebreakers

 Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
 If two or more teams were equal on points upon completion of the league phase, the following tiebreaking criteria were applied, in the order given, to determine their rankings: